Previous dayFebruary 2, 2026Next day

 1.8 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 95 km N of Yakutat, Alaska came in on February 2, 2026 at 23:13 UTC.
-It arrived roughly 17 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
+A magnitude 2.0 earthquake was recorded 95 km N of Yakutat, Alaska on February 2, 2026 at 23:13 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.5 earthquake that occurred about 17 hours earlier.
 At a depth of just 1.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.394°, -139.431°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.394°N, -139.431°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02